Soups

 After you make the gnocchi by forming the dough into small disks, you can start on the soup.
 For the chicken, just grab a roasted chicken in your supermarket.
 Take off the skin, then remove the meat and chop it up before adding it to the soup.
 When the soup is done, you will have 8 1-cup servings of a soup that tastes exactly like the new Olive Garden favorite.

-Try my Olive Garden Chicken & Gnocchi Soup recipe below and find more your favorite Olive Garden recipes here.
+Try my Olive Garden Chicken & Gnocchi Soup copycat recipe below, and find more of your favorite Olive Garden recipes here.

 Source: Top Secret Restaurant Recipes 3 by Todd Wilbur.